 Does this financial product have a sustainable investment objective?
-Sustainable investment means an investment in an It will make a minimum of sustainable \boxtimes economic activity investments with an environmental that contributes to objective: % an environmental or social objective, in economic activities that qualify as provided that the investments environmentally sustainable under the EU Taxonomy investment does not significantly harm any in economic activities that do not qualify as environmentally sustainable under the environmental or Taxonomy EU Taxonomy social objective and that the investee \boxtimes companies follow good governance Taxonomy practices.
-It will make a minimum of sustainable \boxtimes investments with a social objective: %
+Sustainable investment means an investment in an It will make a minimum of sustainable $\boxtimes$ economic activity investments with an environmental that contributes to objective: \\\% an environmental or social objective, in economic activities that qualify as provided that the environmentally sustainable under the EU Taxonomy investment does significantly not harm any in economic activities that do not qualify as environmentally sustainable under the environmental or EU Taxonomy social objective and that the investee companies follow good governance practices.
+It will make a minimum of sustainable investments with a social objective: